 Output4.
 Impact: Community participation of paper and card recycling.
 This is developing gradually as our only drop-off point for waste paper at this time is at the paper recycling centre.

 An efficient collection system has not yet been set due to our capacity to process the amount of card and paper we have in storage.
+EMD have secured recycling bins for the island which will benefit SHAPE as they have a paper section (as they do in the UK) and this will help us immensely.
+With the new outdoor furniture line we would start with in the near future we are positive we will get through more of the paper pulp and be able to accept more paper and cardboard in our storage facility.
 However we do collect from government departments and a number of small businesses and there is a continual increase in awareness from the general public about the service we provide through word of mouth and public engagement.